Evizero/Augmentor.jl/docs/src/interface.md

 # High-level Interface

-Integrating Augmentor into an existing project essentially requires the three steps outlined below.
-We will spend the rest of this document on describing all the necessary components in more detail.
+Integrating Augmentor into an existing project should in general not require any major changes to your code.
+In most cases it should break down to the three basic steps outlined below.
+We will spend the rest of this document investigating these in more detail.

 1. Import Augmentor into the namespace of your program.